 In the absence of the documents mentioned in Article 4.15 or in case of their incompliance with the application form including its annexes, the Contract may be terminated in accordance with Article 17.

 In the case of contracts signed based on virtual pre-contracting site visits, the correctness and conformity of the information and documents presented by the Lead Partner and Partners during the virtual pre-contracting visits shall be verified during the first monitoring on-site visit performed by the JS.
-If it is concluded that the information or the documents provided by the Partners during the virtual pre-contracting visits are inaccurate or are misrepresented, further payments will not be made and the Contract may be terminated in accordance with Article 17.
+If it is concluded that the information or the documents provided by the Partners during the virtual pre-contracting visits are inaccurate or are misrepresented, further payments may not be made and the Contract may be terminated in accordance with Article 17.

 Article 5 - Obligation to provide information and reports